 In the United States, Hotz organized "Capitol Hill Days" Jan.
 28 where the foundation took 10 families affected by Cystinosis to meet their congressional leaders and prepare for Rare Disease Day.

 The next international convention in 2013 will be in Brazil and in 2014 in England.

-For more information about Cystinosis, visit cystinosisfroundation.org; other resources recom-Hotz mended by include: rareconnect.org, and the Undiagnosed Disease Program at www.genome.gov/27544402.
-International Rare Disease Day is Feb.
-28 The Sixth Annual International Rare Disease Day - an advocacy day that includes events, presentations and sympo-
+For more information about Cystinosis, visit cystinosisfroundation.org; other resources recommended by Hotz include: rareconnect.org, and the Undiagnosed Disease Program at www.genome.gov/27544402.